 All can apply for services; no referral is required.
 An evaluation must first be done at our teaching clinic before therapy services can be considered.

-It usually takes 3 weeks for us to schedule the evaluation, and if you are referred for therapy, a scheduling form will be provided for the next available session, during which a clinician and supervisor will be matched to the client.
+It usually takes 3 weeks for us to contact you, and if you are referred for therapy, a scheduling form will be provided for the next available session, during which a clinician and supervisor will be matched to the client.
 The following forms and information are part of the client evaluation process: